 How to Identify & Connect the WSUS DB

 When you have SCCM secondary servers or remote SUP servers, you might have installed WSUS DB on Windows Internal Database.
-I don’t recommend to use Windows Internal Database and SQL express version to install WSUS DB.
-WSUS DB can be installed either on SQL Server or Windows Internal Database (WID).
+I don’t recommend using Windows Internal Database and SQL express version to install WSUS DB.
+WSUS DB can be installed on SQL Server or Windows Internal Database (WID).

 For WSUS DB installed on SQL Server: